 IKE builds upon the Oakley Key Determination Protocol and ISAKMP, both of which define widely accepted methods for two devices to exchange data needed to create security keys (for encrypting data) via an unsecured connection.

 Imagine you want to send a secret message to a stranger.
-If you encrypt it/write it in cipher, then nobody who intercepts it will be able to read it – but neither will your recipient.
+If you encrypt it/write it in cipher, then nobody who intercepts it will be able to read it — but neither will your recipient.
 How do you exchange the cipher used to read the message when you don’t know the recipient?
-That’s what IKEv2 does by doing something akin to the wolf – sheep – cabbage problem.
+That’s what IKEv2 carries out by doing something akin to the wolf–sheep–cabbage problem.

 IKEv2 uses X.509 certificates (a standard of identifying that a public key belongs to you) for the devices to introduce themselves.
 Then they create a “shared secret” via a Diffie–Hellman key exchange algorithm, which is best explained here.